joshbegley/nyt-latest/README.md

 **Titans land No. 1 pick in 2025 NFL Draft after Patriots' win in Week 18**\
-`The Browns and Giants will pick second and third, respectively.`\
+`The Browns and Giants will pick second and third, respectively.
+The Patriots will have the No. 4 selection.`\
 https://nytimes.com/athletic/6039227/2025/01/05/titans-no-1-pick-2025-draft/

 **Jimmy Carter’s Heart Was in Plains.
 But His Launchpad Was in Atlanta.**\